Almaty’s shopping options range from traditional to modern to just plain interesting.

 From modern to traditional you can find it in the shops of Almaty.

 Kazakhstan’s growing energy wealth is beginning to reach the pockets of Almaty’s middle and upper classes.
 And Mega Center is where they go to spend it.
-You’ll find the latest fashions at Mega Center’s more than 100 boutiques including Zara, Calvin Klein Jeans, Yves Rocher and Benetton.
+You’ll find the latest fashions at Mega Center’s more than 100 boutiques including Zara, Yves Rocher and Benetton.
 The center also offers a rock climbing wall, bowling alley, movie theater and skating rink.

 Ramstore is best known around Almaty as a high quality supermarket chain with one of the city’s best selections of imported items.
 But the Ramstore Trade Center is way more than a food shop.
 The Ramstore Center at the corner of Furmanov and Zholdasbekov Streets is a combination mega food store, entertainment complex and upscale mall.
 In addition to its quality supermarket, the center offers restaurants, cafes, a movie theater, skating rink and 56 stylish boutiques.